zuperzonic1/three-js-dff/README.md

 1. **Upload Files**: Choose or drag & drop your DFF and TXD files
 2. **Load Model**: Click the "Load Model" button to render
 3. **Explore**: Use mouse controls to orbit around the model
-4. **Controls**: Use the control panel for animation and view options

 ### Mouse Controls